 State legislature required that the public tool had to be updated at least quarterly.
 After combing through the data, we learned that nursing homes frequently change their names.
 This meant the tool had to be updated more frequently.
 We settled for monthly updates, given the frequency of some data points.

-I worked with Daisy and the client’s IT team to develop a data pipeline to extract, transform, and load (ETL) data to Amazon S3.
+I worked with the Tableau developer and the client’s IT team to develop a data pipeline to extract, transform, and load (ETL) data to Amazon S3.
 I wrote scripts to consolidate files into three tables, ready for ingestion into Athena and Tableau.

 Outputs from some Python files were used in others and files were updated at different frequencies.